 New Hampshire’s primary election was then, as now, the first in the nation.
-That wasn’t intentional.
+No one intended it that way.
 Town leaders simply saw no reason to heat town halls twice for Town Meeting, so they held the primary at Town Meeting time.

 NH Presidential Primary

 Primaries had been around since the turn of the century.
 Reformers had then tried to replace backroom wheeling and dealing with direct democracy.
-Not many people paid attention to them.
+But not many people paid attention to them.

 Robert Upton, speaker of the New Hampshire House of Representatives, was upset the 1948 primary had gone almost unnoticed.
 And he had an idea to put the New Hampshire Presidential Primary on the map.